tensorlayer/HyperPose/README.md

     1. prepare your data following MSCOCO format, you need to .
     2. concatenate the list of your own data JSON into ...
 -->

+## License

+You can use the project code under a free [Apache 2.0 license](https://github.com/tensorlayer/tensorlayer/blob/master/LICENSE.rst) ONLY IF you:
+- Cite the [TensorLayer paper](https://github.com/tensorlayer/tensorlayer#cite) and this project in your research article if as an **academic user**.
+- Acknowledge TensorLayer and this project in your project websites/articles as a **commercial user**.

 ## Related Discussion